The University Executive Committee is responsible for all matters associated with the development and management of the university.

 6.10 – Postgraduate research students will deposit the final, corrected version of their thesis to the Research Repository after the award of their degree and the thesis will be made publicly available unless the author has been granted an embargo on the basis of exceptions in the Freedom of Information Act 2000.

-7.1 – Library and Information Services (LIS) are committed to providing support, guidance and training to individuals in how to deposit research outputs in the institutional repository and how to comply with the specific requirements of publisher, HEFCE and/or funder policies.
+7.1 – Library, Technology and Information Services (LTI) are committed to providing support, guidance and training to individuals in how to deposit research outputs in the institutional repository and how to comply with the specific requirements of publisher, HEFCE and/or funder policies.

-7.2 – LIS also advises on compliance with copyright and embargo periods.
+7.2 – LTI also advises on compliance with copyright and embargo periods.
 The SHERPA RoMEO website provides a summary of permissions that are normally given as part of each publisher’s copyright transfer agreement.

 7.3 Ongoing School and subject group awareness raising and training will be provided.

-7.4 LIS will develop online guidance and tutorials on the Research Repository
+7.4 LTI will develop online guidance and tutorials on the Research Repository

 7.5 Email email@example.com with any queries or questions, including requests for training.